taimos/dvalin/README.md

 The entry point for your application is the `DvalinLifecycleAdapter`.
 Just extend it and implement a main method that calls the static `start` method.
 This configures your application to read properties from a file called `dvalin.properties`.
+You can also use environment variables to configure Dvalin. `DVALIN_SOME_VARIABLE=foobar` becomes `some.variable=foobar`.
+If environment variables are present the file is ignored.

 By overriding the `setupLogging()` Method you can enable the `StructuredLogConfigurer` instead of the default Log4j configuration.
 Logging will the use the console and print all entries in JSON format.
 The `DvalinLogger` can be used to modify the MDC for a single log line.